dima-iholkin/RespectMyEyes-VSCode/README.md

   <br />
   <br />

-  Here are the suggested fixes for the Azure Data Studio incompatibilites, put them into your <code>settings.json</code> in Azure Data Studio.
+  Below are the fixes for the Azure Data Studio incompatibilites, put them into your <code>settings.json</code> in Azure Data Studio.

   ```jsonc
   // settings.json